wd-bootcamp/cohort-template/install-manual.md

     - write down open questions which you want to discuss with your coaches after the student recap
     - commit and push your changes after the questions are answered.
 11. Tell the next author that he/she is going to write the protocol tomorrow.
-12. Merge your Pull Request into main and delete your branch.
+12. On GitHub, merge your Pull Request into main and delete your branch.
+13. On your computer, checkout/switch to main, pull your merged changes and delete the feature branch you have worked in.